Content warning: Challenging family situations

 Nearly all of Kathryn’s life she followed the rules and did well in school.
-Despite her aunt adopting her at the age of 2, she experienced a seemingly normal childhood.
+She was adopted by a family member at a young age, but she had a good relationship with her adoptive parent.
 However, all of that started to change when Kathryn entered her junior year of high school.
 Her social circle began to include negatively influencing peers.
-Unfortunately, she started getting into trouble at school and running away.
+Unfortunately, she started getting into trouble at school and running away from home.

 Like many parent-child relationships, the two needed to work on improving their communication.
-The Bridge staff dove right into tackling the problem and set up certain behavior expectations and consequences for violating those expectations.
-Additionally, staff turned a new leaf with the family by setting up rules for them to follow, outlining more effective ways to communicate and discovering the intent behind negative patterns to help to break them.
+The Bridge staff dove right into tackling the problem and set up certain behavior expectations–and consequences for violating those expectations.
+Additionally, staff turned a new leaf with the family by setting up specific rules for them to follow, outlining more effective ways to communicate, and discovering the intent behind negative patterns to help to break the cycle.

 After encouragement from The Bridge staff, Kathryn and her mother began to spend more quality time together outside of counseling.
-They focused on improving their communication and increasing their comfort level using a baby step approach.
-Slowly but surely, the rule–following, good-student side of Kathryn began to shine through yet again.
-She and her mother attended church activities, watched movies, and even participated in a breast cancer walk together.
-This allowed them to connect while working towards something, or doing something that was not just about them.
+They focused on improving their communication and increasing their comfort level through small, gradual actions both in and outside of their therapy sessions.
+They attended church activities, watched movies, and even participated in a breast cancer walk together.
+This allowed them to connect while mutually working towards something and they were each able to re-discover enjoyment in their relationship.

 Kathryn and her mother made great strides during their journey to heal together at The Bridge.
-They now have a better relationship and have improved the way they communicate with each other.
-Kathryn even took matters into her own hands and distanced herself from the negatively influencing peers.
-She has reconnected with her family, as well as the friends who are a positive influence.
+They re-kindled their relationship and have improved the way they communicate with each other.
+Further, Kathryn even took matters into her own hands and distanced herself from the negatively influencing peers.
+She has reconnected with her family as well as the friends who are a positive influence.

 The client stories shared on our blog are based on real scenarios, but names and identifying details have been changed or removed.